 There is no elephant in our data room as far as we can tell (and we look pretty hard).
 If there was, we wouldn’t ignore it.
 We have designed our products and architected our infrastructure to ensure there are no back doors to our systems.
 This privacy by design approach allows us to be the gatekeeper of the information we collect so that we can better scrutinize government requests and detect attempts to access user information.

 What is a government request?

 For purposes of this report, it’s basically when a government asks us for user information.
 Governments often make requests of companies for things like a user’s account information to help their investigations.
 The majority of the requests we receive relate to criminal cases, like mobile phone theft, or when a mobile phone is used in connection with a crime.
 Most times,the inquiring agency is looking for basic subscriber information, such as a mobile phone number or email address.
 If you want to learn more about the data we collect and what we do with it, check out our privacy principles and practices here.

 So when do you respond to a government request?

 Government requests can be formal or informal, but we don't just give out user information anytime a government calls us up.
 All requests have to be lawful and supported by official documents.
 We require a subpoena, court order, or other valid legal process before providing information about users.
 And we'll give users a heads-up before giving that information, unless we can’t by law or if doing so could create a risk of injury or death We have strict guidelines in place to deal with all government requests.
 You can get more information by going to our law enforcement guide found here.

 Does this report really show every government request you’ve ever received?

 That’s all of them.
-This report contains every request for user data we received over the past four years.
+This report contains every request for user data we received over the past six years.